eeexcellent/food-fetch/README.md

 The following endpoints are available for interacting with users:

 - `PUT /users` - Create a new user;
-- `GET /user/:id` - Retrieve an information about user by his ID;
+- `GET /user/:email` - Retrieve an information about user by his email;
 - `PATCH /users/:id` - Update an information about user by his ID.